Permissionless-Software-Foundation/bch-dex-docs/docs/usage/seller-wallet.md

 ![Sell Modal](./img/sell-modal.png)

 ## Recovering Funds

+**TODO: This section need to be developed and updated.
+Text below is for an older version of bch-dex.**

 Whenever an *Offer* or a *Counter Offer* is generated, the funds are moved to a [child address of the HD wallet](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch05.asciidoc#hd-wallets-bip-32bip-44), to protect the UTXO until the sale has been completed.
 You can recover those funds and *sweep* them into the root address used by the web wallet by running the [`sweep-wallet.js` script](https://github.com/Permissionless-Software-Foundation/bch-dex/blob/master/production/scripts/sweep-wallet.js) in the `production/scripts` directory: